damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 The team at Rocket Chat encountered a
 [few temporary road blocks](https://github.com/RocketChat/Rocket.Chat/issues/533#issuecomment-140627021) in adding PostgreSQL compatibility.
-Solving these will determine if GitLab 8.1 will ship with Rocket Chat or if it will be delayed.
+How quickly these are solved will determine if GitLab 8.1 will ship with Rocket Chat or whether it will be delayed.

 ## SSL Verification for Web Hooks